earthly/website/blog/_posts/2021-07-13-python-timsort-merge.md

 ```

-Python has a built-in method that does this in [`heapq.merge`](https://github.com/python/cpython/blob/3.7/Lib/heapq.py#L314).
-It nicely takes advantage of the fact that both our lists are already sorted, so we can get a new sorted list linear time rather than the n log n time it would take for combining and sorting two unsorted lists.
+Python has a built-in method in [`heapq.merge`](https://github.com/python/cpython/blob/3.7/Lib/heapq.py#L314) that does this.
+It takes advantage of the fact that our lists are already sorted, so we can get a new sorted list linear time rather than the n log n time it would take for combining and sorting two unsorted lists.

 Imagine my surprise then when I saw this performance graph from Stack Overflow: